mattruma/truthseekers/meeting-01-what-is-truth-participant.md

 Reality gets the deciding vote.
 Annoyingly indifferent to our preferences.

+#### Example

-Another example:
+Here is another example:

 > "John murdered Susan."

 According to the correspondence theory of truth, what makes that statement true or false?

-Not whether the detective believes it.
+- Not whether the detective believes it.
-Not whether the jury believes it.
+- Not whether the jury believes it.
-Not whether all the evidence seems to point toward John.
+- Not whether all the evidence seems to point toward John.

 What ultimately makes the statement true is whether John actually murdered Susan.

 Suppose the evidence looks overwhelming:
 - John's fingerprints are on the murder weapon.
 - His DNA is at the scene.